TheBigTeam/Hamath/hamath/README.md

 **A**rmora Rama

-**Decription:** Hamath is a math based game aimed to augment the inclass material in a fun and interactive way.
+**Decription:** Hamath is a math based game aimed to augment the in-class learning in a fun and interactive way.